folio-org/docs/content/en/docs/Metadata/Inventory/QuickMARC.md

 -   Fields 005 and 999ff are system supplied and cannot be edited or deleted.
 -   The Leader must contain 24 characters, including null spaces
--   Only positions 5, 8, 17, 18, and/or 19 in the Leader can be edited
+-   Only positions 5-8, 17, 18, and/or 19 in the Leader can be edited.
+Invalid values in the leader will result in an error message
--   008 bytes Type and BLvl must match positions 6 and 7 in the Leader
 -   245 is required and non-repeatable